eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience with Cadence Design Environment
 	- Experience testing analog circuits in a lab environment
 	- Ability to work collaboratively with people across multiple functional areas
++ skill set:
+	- We’re looking for an entry-level analog/mixed-signal engineer for support of custom analog/mixed-signal ASIC design.
+	- Analog/Mixed-Signal design support including, simulation, schematic capture, layout, silicon and/or discrete component evaluation/characterization
+	- Laboratory team support interfacing with standard test equipment, custom hardware, and software development to meet test requirements
+	- Team oriented with a desire for “hands-on” experience
+	- BS or MS in a relevant discipline such as Electrical Engineering with 1-2 years of relevant work or research experience
+	- Experience with analog circuit design including operational amplifiers, ADC and DAC circuits, regulators, and references
+	- Experience with FPGA and DSP design and implementation is a plus
+	- Experience with various EDA/Computing languages and tools, i.e. Spice, SystemVerilog, Verilog-AMS, Matlab, Python, C++, etc.
+	- Willingness to learn new skills and do the work necessary to succeed